Liam O'Brien (ice hockey)

-Liam O'Brien (born July 29, 1994) is a Canadian professional ice hockey forward for the Utah Mammoth of the National Hockey League (NHL).
+Liam O'Brien (born July 29, 1994) is a Canadian professional ice hockey player who is a forward for the Utah Mammoth of the National Hockey League (NHL).
 Nicknamed "Spicy Tuna" by Utah fans, O'Brien is mostly known as an enforcer.

 Playing career

-O'Brien was drafted in the first round, 10th overall, by the Rimouski Oceanic in the 2010 Quebec Major Junior Hockey League (QMJHL) Draft.
+O'Brien was drafted in the first round, 10th overall, by the Rimouski Océanic in the 2010 Quebec Major Junior Hockey League (QMJHL) draft.
 He scored his first QMJHL goal in his second game, against the Lewiston Maineiacs.
-He played for the Oceanic until 2011, when he was traded to the Rouyn-Noranda Huskies for draft picks.
+He played for the Océanic until 2011, when he was traded to the Rouyn-Noranda Huskies for draft picks.

-Passed over in the NHL Entry Draft, O'Brien received a training camp invite from the Washington Capitals in 2014, and made the team, signing a three-year entry-level contract on October 6, 2014.
-He made his NHL debut on October 9, 2014 in a game against the Montreal Canadiens, in which he registered his first NHL fight against the Canadiens' Brandon Prust.
+Passed over in the NHL entry draft, O'Brien received a training camp invite from the Washington Capitals in 2014, and made the team, signing a three-year, entry-level contract on October 6, 2014.
+He made his NHL debut on October 9, in a game against the Montreal Canadiens, in which he registered his first NHL fight against the Canadiens' Brandon Prust.